mrakgr/The-Spiral-Language/readme.md

 ## Known Bugs

-* Errors can linger in the problem tab when deleting, moving and renaming files either directly or in the package file.
-I'll have to make time to iron them out at some point.
-As errors, they are innocuous though and won't lead to wrong code being compiled.

 * There is a name collision between Spiral and a [DSL](https://www.spiral.net/) by the same name.
 This is purely coincidental and there is no association between the two.